TRAINED RETRIEVE CLINIC:

 Registration is limited to 15 people.

 RULES AND AIMS CLINIC:

-We will not be holding a Rules and Aims Clinic in 2021.
+We will be holding a Rules and Aims Clinic in 2022.

 The Rules and Aims Clinic is an educational tool developed by NAVHDA to help dog owners and handlers understand the testing system.
 The clinics are conducted by designated trained leaders; all of whom are NAVHDA Senior Judges.
 During the two day clinic weekend, participants experience all aspects of a Natural Ability, Utility Preparatory, and Utility Test.
 The first few hours of each day is devoted to informal classroom instruction.
 There is discussion of Test mechanics, the scoring system and NAVHDA philosophy.

 The group then goes out to the field to judge and score dogs being run in the actual Test process.
 After each dog has run and been scored, there is a discussion of performance and scoring as observed by the participants and the clinic leader.
 The discussion includes strengths or weaknesses of training and handling observed in the demonstrations, and how they may have affected the dog’s inherited skills.

 Who Should Attend?